 How it works...

 In step 1, you use the Get-Module command to discover the commands in the ServerManager module.
-Since this module does not work natively in PowerShell 7, this command returns no output.
+Despite using the -ListAvailable switch, since this module does not work natively in PowerShell 7, this command returns no output.

 In step 2, you use Get-Command to discover the Get-WindowsFeature command.
 The output looks like this: